vapoursynth/vapoursynth/doc/pythonreference.rst

       The current progress can be reported by passing a callback function of the form *func(current_frame, total_frames)* to *progress_update*.
       The *prefetch* argument is only for debugging purposes and should never need to be changed.
       The *backlog* argument is only for debugging purposes and should never need to be changed.

+      Every frame has to have the dimensions and format the clip declares, and a frame carrying an *_Alpha* property has to carry a single CPU resident frame of the same dimensions and bit depth in it.
+      Anything else raises an exception at that frame, and the frames prefetched so far are released with it.

    .. py:method:: frames([prefetch=None, backlog=None, close=False, collect_garbage=True])